What is the Outlook?

 Water Supply Outlook for August 2014

 There is a below normal probability of releases from the Washington metropolitan area’s back-up water supply reservoirs for the 2014 summer and fall seasons.
 Generally, the use of Jennings Randolph and Little Seneca reservoirs is triggered by low flows brought about by a combination of low summer precipitation and low groundwater levels.
 At present, there is sufficient flow in the Potomac River to meet Washington metropolitan area’s water demands without augmentation from upstream reservoirs.
 Groundwater levels are near or above normal.
 In the event that low-flow conditions do develop, the metro area is well-protected from a water supply shortage because of carefully designed drought-contingency plans.

 ICPRB’s Low Flow Outlook:

-There is a one percent or less conditional probability that natural Potomac flow will drop below 600- to 700-million gallons per day (MGD) at Little Falls through December 31 of this year; at these flow levels, water supply releases from Jennings Randolph and Little Seneca reservoirs may occur.
+There is a 1 to 4 percent conditional probability that natural Potomac flow will drop below 600- to 700-million gallons per day (MGD) at Little Falls through December 31 of this year; at these flow levels, water supply releases from Jennings Randolph and Little Seneca reservoirs may occur.
 Releases occur when predicted flow is less than demand plus a required flow-by.
 Demand ranges from 400 to 700 MGD during the summer months and the minimum flow-by at Little Falls is 100 MGD.
 Note that natural flow is defined as observed flow at the Little Falls gage plus total Washington metropolitan Potomac withdrawals, with an adjustment made to remove the effect of North Branch reservoir releases on stream flow.

 The conditional probability is estimated by analyzing the historical stream flow records and giving consideration to recent stream flow values, precipitation totals for the prior 12 months, current groundwater levels, and the current Palmer Drought Index.
 Past years in which watershed conditions most closely resemble current conditions are weighted more heavily in the determination of conditional probability.
 The historical, or unconditional, probability is based on an analysis of the historical record without weighting for current conditions.
-The conditional probability of one percent or less compares to a historical probability of 8 to 15 percent and is considered the more reliable indicator.
+The conditional probability of 1 to 4 percent compares to a historical probability of 7 to 15 percent and is considered the more reliable indicator.

 Graphical Updates of River Flow and Drought Conditions: